Nursing

 NUR 665.
 Practicum I: Care of the Well Child.
 2 credits.
 SU

-NUR 665 is the first preceptor-supervised practice course for advanced practice nursing (APN) students in which they progress along the trajectory from novice to competent advanced practice nurses in the role of Pediatric Dual track program with a focus on care and coordination for the well child.
-Building on the knowledge and skills learned in their baccalaureate programs of study and in the previous courses, students focus on developing advanced competencies.
-Students work in clinical settings with preceptors who provide guidance and feedback in the areas of history and physical assessment and diagnostic reasoning in the care of the well child.
+NUR 665 is the first preceptor-supervised practice course for advanced practice nursing (APN) students, initiating their progression from novice to competent advanced practice nurses within the pediatric dual track program.
+Building on the knowledge and skills gained in their baccalaureate programs and previous graduate courses, students focus on developing advanced clinical competencies.
+In clinical settings, students collaborate with preceptors who provide guidance and feedback in the areas of history-taking, physical assessment, and diagnostic reasoning in the care of the well child.
 Requires 150 direct clinical hours.
-Co: NUR 664.
+CO: NUR 664.

 NUR 683.
 Statistics and Data Analysis for Evidence-Based Nursing Practice.
 3 credits.
 FA, SP